thescribe17/TheScribe17.github.io/README.md

 # thescribe17.github.io
 Reading - Writing - Publishing - And More
-<p>I am not trained in using GitHub, but want to transfer my website to GitHub.
-I am learning as I go.</p>
+<p>I am not trained or confident in using GitHub, but have transferred my website here and will learn as I go.</p>